Tee Tua Ba: Early life and education

+Career

 Police career

 Tee joined the Police Force as Assistant Superintendent of Police in July 1967.
 Since then, he has held various appointments within the Ministry of Home Affairs, which include Office-in-Charge, Marine Police 1974 to 1976, Commander of Police Divisions from November 1976 to March 1978, Director, Central Narcotics Bureau from April 1978 to March 1981 and Director of Criminal Investigation Department in 1981.
 He was appointed Deputy Commissioner of Police from 1982 to 1987.
 He held the post of Director, Prisons from 1 January 1988 until 1 July 1992.
 He assumed his appointment as Commissioner of Police on 1 July 1992.
 He retired as Commissioner of Police on 1 July 1997.

 Diplomatic career

 Tee began his diplomatic career after his retirement from the police force in 1997.
 He has since served as Singapore's ambassador to Brunei, Egypt, Jordan, the United Arab Emirates (UAE) and Cyprus, as well as non-resident ambassador to Switzerland and the UAE.